 If you don’t like zucchini you should still try this recipe!
-You can’t taste the zucchini and it adds a lot of volume to these.
+You can’t taste the zucchini but it adds a lot of volume to these.
 Here is a picture of them before I put them in the oven.
 I have a picture after they are cooked, but I think steam got in my camera or something because the picture is all blurry.

 But, this is a really great meal to make on the weekends if you have a little extra time.
+Learn how to make these frittatas below!
+I hope you love them as much as I do.

 - 12 egg whites